HenriqueAssumpcao/henriqueassumpcao.github.io/_posts/2023-11-22-endomorphism_rings.md

 thus $$\psi(f) = g$$, and so $$\psi$$ is surjective.

 The previous points show that $$\psi$$ is indeed a ring isomorphism, which concludes the proof.
-## Lemma 2: Endomorphisms of commutative rings
+## Endomorphisms of commutative rings
 We now look at the ring of $$R$$-homomorphisms of a commutative unitary ring $$R$$.

 **Lemma 2:** Let $$R$$ be a commutative ring with unity.
 The following statements hold: